untoxa/gb-photo/README.md

     git clone https://github.com/untoxa/gb-photo

 Set the `GBDK_HOME` environment variable which targets your GBDK-2020 folder.
-Best is to stay with the default GBDK_HOME = C:/GBDK.
-In case of persistent error with makebin, manually modify the Makefile like this: GBDK_HOME = "C:/GBDK/" (for example).
+Best is to stay with the default GBDK_HOME = "C:/GBDK/"
 Run make from the Cygwin terminal in the project folder containing the `Makefile`:

     make